ans-cloud/azure_service_catalogue/sql-database/readme.md

 </a>

-This template will create and Azure SQL Database.
+This template will create and Azure SQL Database and SQL Server